Sex Hormone Binding Globulin (SHBG)

 Determines hormone availability rather than production

-Explains discordant testosterone results
+Explains discordant hormone results

 Sensitive to metabolic and hormonal signals